 The Time is Right for Community Capital

 Historically, Americans have understood investment opportunities as purchasing stocks and bonds issued by publicly traded companies on a stock market, which effectively drains capital from communities.
-Taking a closer look at our communities and the places where we live and work, we see that the real drivers of our prosperity are locally owned businesses.
+Taking a closer look at our communities and the places where we live and work, we see that the real drivers of our prosperity are locally-owned businesses.
 A growing body of evidence demonstrates that small local businesses, which constitute over half our economy, are the most important creators of local income, wealth, and jobs — not to mention acting as a stabilizing force for neighborhoods.
 However, current laws governing investment, coupled with a lack of investor and entrepreneur education, make it difficult for the vast number of Americans to even consider investing in the local half of the economy.

-Our Vision for a New Economy
+What a New Economy Looks Like:

 - Community members understand and practice local investing on a regular basis.
 We must educate and mobilize the American public on why and how to invest locally.

 - Ubiquitous and pervasive tools and mechanisms are easy to use that facilitate local investing.
 We must promote existing as well as create new tools, institutions, and markets to facilitate local investment.

 - Entrepreneurs understand and effectively use local capital raising tools.
 Educate and support entrepreneurs who seek capital from their communities.